-The NSW Government requires visibility across the government's capital program and assurance that expected services and benefits will be delivered on time, to budget and in line with government policy.
+The NSW Government requires visibility across its capital program and assurance that expected services and benefits will be delivered on time, to budget and in line with government policy.
 The Government also expects project issues and risks to be transparent, with Delivery Agencies acting on and mitigating problems before there is an impact on community and stakeholder outcomes.